Hank1999Shen/Hank1999Shen.github.io/_pages/about.md

 My research covers several directions around probability, with connections to representation theory, number theory, additive combinatorics, and Fourier analysis.
 See my [publications list](https://Hank1999Shen.github.io/publications/).

 For the talks I gave, see my [talks list](https://Hank1999Shen.github.io/talks/).

+I have served as a referee for Selecta Mathematica, Electronic Journal of Probability, Annales de l'Institut Henri Poincaré, Electronic Communications in Probability, and Stochastic Processes and their Applications.